 - Wireless network connections (WLANs/WANs) for campuses (offices, schools or colleges).

 - Connectivity for mobile users and mobile networks.
 Different networks use different channels of connectivity.
 LEAP ensures there is no inter-mixing of these connections.
-Inter-mixing causes network interference and disconnections and hence
+Inter-mixing causes network interference and disconnections hence

 - It protects your resources to a great extent.
 This means that others cannot interfere with the work of other people.
-Uniqueness is maintained throughout and the connections are free from interference.
+Uniqueness is maintained throughout, and the connections are free from interference.
 This is an important security measure.

 Should the Cisco LEAP Module, Cisco EAP Module & Cisco PEAP Modules be removed?